kdowswell/kdowswell.github.io/_posts/2020-05-03-from-idea-to-app.md

 ---
 published: false
 ---
-## Create Ionic App Step by Step Guide
+## Creating An App (From Idea to App Store)
+I wanted to give a somewhat high level journy of my process creating apps.
+I will write more on how I implement each step, but I will include some information on each step listed below.
+You will see a number of steps before we get anywhere near a line of code.
+We want to avoid writing code until we are sure about a few aspects about our software.
+Let's begin!

 ### The Idea
-Coming up with an idea can seem like a huge thing to overcome.
+Coming up with an idea can seem like a huge obstacle to overcome.
 But breaking it down into simple steps can help!

 - Is there a need for your product in the market?
 	- You need to talk to target users of your app to ensure need is there.